Parth909/aws/client/FEATURES.md

 1. Using **Next.js** with **React**
 2. Implementing **Infinite Scroll or Load on Scrolling** functionality
 3. Using Route 53
+4. Resizing the image in the client - side and then uploading to avoid heavy images in the bucket(Like whatsapp)
-4. Using Rich Text Area - Text Area with different styles available
+5. Using Rich Text Area - Text Area with different styles available
-5. Activation of Users Account after confirming the email using AWS SES
+6. Activation of Users Account after confirming the email using AWS SES
    1. Implement **JWT** based authentication system
    2. Before we save user to the DB check if user already exists
    3. Check if user's email is valid by sending verification token as a clickable link to user email